GavinOB/Sleep_Cycle/README.md

 Requires the R library "ggplot2".
 If necessary, install by running the R command `install.packages("ggplot2")` (only needs to be run once).

+### Included Charts

+* Sleep Quality by Number of Steps (bars over step ranges)

+* Sleep Quality by Number of Steps (scatterplot with trend line)

+* Sleep Quality by Day of Week

+* Time in Bed by Day of Week

+* Number of Steps by Day of Week

 ### File Descriptions

 * __sleep.R__ is the R script that loads and cleans the data from the "sleepdata.csv" file.
 It is called from the R Markdown file automatically.